oatlog/oatlog/doc/report/main.typ

 are both heuristics and algorithms that work well on some types of e-graphs @fastextract.

 == E-graphs as relational databases

+#TODO[go first principles, not through talking about egglog]

 Conceptually, egglog stores _uninterpreted partial functions_.